 Beach managers post a sign with a white background to advise Spanish-speaking beachgoers of current lake water quality:

-With the IDEM BeachAlert app you can receive notifications of beach advisories and closures via email or text.
+With the BeachAlert app you can receive notifications of beach advisories and closures via email or text.